collective/collective.excelimportexport/README.rst

 can handle.
 On export, each of the contexts passed as arguments will be exported recursively into a separate sheet.

+Browser views
+  One browser view provides a form for uploading a spreadsheet from which to import content.
+Other views support exporting content to a spread sheet from a single folder, the content listed in a collection, or the content listed in a search.

 `GenericSetup`_
   For import, include a ``structure.xls.d`` directory in your GenericSetup profile containing spreadsheet files to be imported.
 Columns other than